Cloud Translation Blog

 Then, click “Translate File.”

-When the file is done translating, you will be brought to the Active Documents tab.
-Once the Status says “Draft,” you can hover over the gear icon and select “Download Original.”
+When the file status says “Draft,” hover over the gear icon to the right and select “Open.”
+You will be brought to the Active Documents tab.
+Find the “Actions” button in the upper-right-hand corner of the screen and hover over it.
+Next, select “Download Original.”
 This will show you how Pairaphrase has read your PDF.

-Even with a high-resolution file that has been OCR’d, you might still see some misinterpretations of characters.
+Even with a high-resolution file, you might still see some misinterpretations of characters.
 For instance, there might be a couple of spaces missing between characters or a “v” read as an “r.”

 However, most of the file characters will have been interpreted correctly if you optimize your file in the ways we’ve specified.
 Users can edit and correct any OCR mistakes and translate the file again.